 The objective of this programme is to provide concepts of the information and communication systems, and technologies applicable.
-At the completion of this course, candidates will be able to effectively use ICT in the process of education, business, finance, administration and the related disciplines.
+At the completion of this course, candidates will be able to effectively use ICT in the process of education, business, finance, web design and Graphic design.